jassuwu/lazy/README.md

 # lazy (OLD && OUTDATED README)

-chill, dumb, fast cli for syncing contract addresses non destructively to your `.env` files.
+cli for syncing contract addresses non destructively to your `.env` files.

 ## what is this?